-Good morning and welcome to the Radio Thailand's weekly Dhamma Talk.
-I am Venerable Phra Shakyavongsvisuddhi of Mahamakut Buddhist University, your host for this morning's Dhamma Talk.
-This is a weekly Dhamma sermon brought to you by Radio Thailand to keep you reminds of your spirituality based on teachings of the Buddha and attuned them to our needs in the chaotic modern lives.
+Good morning, Happy Christmas, and Happy coming New Year to all.
+Welcome to the Radio Thailand's weekly Dhamma Talk.
+I am Venerable Phra Dhammashakyavamshavisuddhi of Mahamakut Buddhist University and World Buddhist University, your host for this morning's Dhamma Talk.
+This is a weekly Dhamma sermon brought to you by Radio Thailand to keep you remind of your spirituality based on the teachings of the Buddha and attuned them to your needs in the chaotic modern lives.